k2052/journal.2052.me/src/posts/2016-02-08-HowToSolveAnInterviewChallenge.md

 a = [1, 3, 1, 4, 2, 3, 5, 4]
 ```

-Look through numbers `a` until every number up to and including 5 `x` has appeared.
-when this happens record where the number was and use that position to cross the river.
+Look through numbers `a` until every number up to and including 5 `x` has appeared; when this happens, record where the number was and use that to cross the river.

 This is a very simple example.
 The more complex the case the more important this manual step will be.
 This step does two things;